XingXie/xingxie.github.iobakup/_posts/2015-09-17-ReadingSummaries.md

 12. Capital
 Purchase an ownership stake in a business, then collect a corresponding portion of the profit as a one-time payout or ongoing dividend.

+When creating a new offering, your primary goal should be to work your way through each Iteration Cycle as quickly as possible.
+Iteration is a structured form of learning that helps you make your offering better; the faster you learn, the more quickly you’ll be able to improve.

+“No business plan survives first contact with customers.” - Steve Blank

+Getting useful Feedback from your potential customers is the core of the Iteration Cycle.

+Ask open-ended questions.

+Two primary characteristics: convenience and fidelity.
+Things that are quick, reliable, easy, and flexible are convenient.
+Things that offer quality, status, aesthetic appeal, or emotional impact are high-fidelity.
+Almost every improvement you make to an offer can be thought of in terms of improving either convenience or fidelity.
+It’s incredibly difficult to optimize for both fidelity and convenience at the same time, so the most successful offerings try to provide the most convenience or fidelity among all competing offerings.

+Your job as a marketer isn’t to convince people to want what you’re offering: it’s to help your prospects convince themselves that what you’re offering will help them get what they really want.

+The best businesses in the world earn the trust of their prospects and help them understand why the offer is worth paying for.
+No one wants to make a bad decision or be taken advantage of, so sales mostly consists of helping the prospect understand what’s important and convincing them you’re capable of actually delivering on what you promise.

+In the classic sales book SPIN Selling, Neil Rackham describes the four phases of successful selling:
+(1) understanding the situation
+(2) defining the problem
+(3) clarifying the short-term and long-term implications of that problem (4) quantifying the need-payoff, or the financial and emotional benefits the customer would experience after the resolution of their problem.

+The performance of the offering must surpass the customer’s expectations in order for them to be satisfied.

+“Don’t compete with rivals - make them irrelevant.” - W. Chan Kim, Blue Ocean Strategy

+There are only four ways to increase your business’s revenue:
+1. Increase the number of customers you serve.
+2. Increase the average size of each Transaction by selling more.
+3. Increase the frequency of transactions per customer.
+4. Raise your prices.

+Great management is boring - and often unrewarding.
+The hallmark of an effective manager is anticipating likely issues and resolving them in advance, before they become an issue.
+Some of the best managers in the world look like they’re not doing much, but everything gets done on time and under budget.

+“To think is easy.
+To act is difficult.
+To act as one thinks is the most difficult.” - Goethe

+“What are the two or three most important things that I need to do today?
+What are the things that - if I got them done today - would make a huge difference?”
+Write only those tasks on your MIT list, then try to get them done first thing in the morning.

+**Setting an artificial deadline is extremely effective.
+If you set a goal to have all of your MITs done by 10:00 a.m., you’ll be amazed at how quickly you can complete the day’s most important tasks.**

+**By taking a few moments to consciously decide what you’re interested in and what you’re looking for, you can program your mind to alert you when it notices something relevant.**

+Testing is the best way to ensure that your life gets better over time.
+By constantly trying new things, you’re learning what works for you and what doesn’t.
+Over time, you’ll discover Patterns - things that make your life better and things that make your life worse.

+**If you don’t have a plan, your actions will be determined by someone else.
+By refusing to make the effort to move in the direction you think is best, you’re ceding Power to those who do have plans.**

+**We find comfort among those who agree with us, and growth among those who don’t.**